-Check Project Plan - SSSP Form 1 for your site inspection schedule.
+Have at hand Must do Notes and observations from pre-work site 'walk around' etc. Check Agreement - SSSP Form 1 for the agreed site inspection schedule.
+Agreement - SSSP Form 1.
 Customise your site inspection plan to meet the specific requirements of the job.
 Carry out site inspection before any work starts on site to create a benchmark for potential hazards.
 Complete all relevant sections.
-Address and remediate all hazards within your control.
-Discuss findings, including potential hazards and/or any positive activities and behaviours that you've identified, at your next Toolbox Talk1.
+Report any and all hazards outside of your control to the main contractor (PCBU 1).
+Address and remediate all hazards within your control Discuss findings, including potential hazards and/or any positive activities and behaviours that you've identified, at your next Toolbox Talk 1 .
 Store completed checklists on site to be available on request.